Outer: Nickel-brass (76% copper, 4% nickel, 20% zinc)

 Inner: Cupro-nickel (75% copper, 25% nickel)

-This was the first time a design solely based on handwriting had appeared on a British coin – and it was an apt choice, for Burns’ story is all about words.
+This was the first time a design solely based on handwriting had appeared on a British coin and it was an apt choice, for Burns’ story is all about words.
 He himself said that he learned to write poetry when he fell in love.
 He continued writing throughout his life, leaving a large body of work behind him.
 Burns died in 1796 at the age of just 37.
-Today his work remains much loved, over two and a half centuries after his birth on 25 January 1759, so much so that Scots, at home and abroad, celebrate Burns’ birthday every year.
+Today his work remains much loved, so much so that Scots, at home and abroad, celebrate Burns’ birthday every year.
 At a Burns Supper admirers of his work toast him with Scottish whisky and serve haggis, reading aloud his ‘Address to a Haggis’.

-The first base metal £2 coin was issued in the United Kingdom in 1986 to commemorate the Thirteenth Commonwealth Games which that year were held in Scotland.
+The first base metal £2 coin was issued in the United Kingdom in 1986 to commemorate the Thirteenth Commonwealth Games which was held in Scotland.
 Commemorative £2 coins continued to be issued in single colour nickel-brass for special occasions.
-After a review of the United Kingdom coinage in 1994, it emerged that there was a requirement for a general circulation £2 coin.
+After a review of the United Kingdom’s coinage in 1994, it emerged that there was a requirement for a circulating £2 coin.
 A consultation process took place with the vending machine industry, members of the public and special interest groups such as the RNIB and Age Concern.
-The consensus of opinion from the consultation favoured a bi-colour coin because it would be easily distinguishable from the other coins in circulation.
-The bi-metallic £2 coin was eventually launched on 15 June 1998 and millions were released into circulation.
+The consensus of opinion from the consultation favoured a bicolour coin because it would be easily distinguishable from the other coins in circulation.
+The bimetallic £2 coin was launched on 15 June 1998 and millions were released into circulation.